MADANA-IO/madana-apiclient-go/docs/JsonEnclaveProcess.md

 `func (o *JsonEnclaveProcess) HasEnclaveInputstream() bool`

 HasEnclaveInputstream returns a boolean if a field has been set.

-### GetRemoteControlServer

-`func (o *JsonEnclaveProcess) GetRemoteControlServer() string`

-GetRemoteControlServer returns the RemoteControlServer field if non-nil, zero value otherwise.

-### GetRemoteControlServerOk

-`func (o *JsonEnclaveProcess) GetRemoteControlServerOk() (*string, bool)`

-GetRemoteControlServerOk returns a tuple with the RemoteControlServer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRemoteControlServer

-`func (o *JsonEnclaveProcess) SetRemoteControlServer(v string)`

-SetRemoteControlServer sets RemoteControlServer field to given value.

-### HasRemoteControlServer

-`func (o *JsonEnclaveProcess) HasRemoteControlServer() bool`

-HasRemoteControlServer returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)